 Toy Car Photography Tips

-Toy cars are great to photograph because they’re fairly stable, have beautiful lines and curves, and have personality – even without facial expressions.
+Toy cars are great to photograph.
+They’re stable, have beautiful lines and curves, and have personality – even without facial expressions.

 If you want to put them ‘on the road’, use a very smooth concrete surface so that the scale isn’t too unbelievable.
 Stones might work for a big toy truck or 4×4 vehicle.
 But they’ll look out of context with smaller cars.